ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/_review.md

             - In ray tracing reflections, you can use the flag gl_RayFlagsTerminateOnFirstHitEXT.
         correct_answer: 2
         explanation: >
             In ray tracing reflections, you need to know which object you are hitting to retrieve its material and illuminate it.
 In ray tracing shadows, you do not care which exact object you hit, just whether you hit an object at all.
-This allows us to enable the gl_RayFlagsTerminateOnFirstHitEXT optimization for shadows but not for reflections.
+This allows you to enable the gl_RayFlagsTerminateOnFirstHitEXT optimization for shadows but not for reflections.

     - questions: